That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 ## README

-### Main Mods
-#### Oceanus
-Instead of an infinite world to explore, you are now limited to a roughly circular landmass surrounded by a bottomless ocean.
-#### Hex Casting + AE2
-The Media Catcher draws media from its surroundings to power circuits, and additional fueling needs can be met by draining amethyst via a Media Extractor.
-The pure media is then transformed into a less volatile but more heavily limited form called Arcane Electricity, and is directed through simple constructed minds to store items as energy.
-A Charger can turn AE back into media to refill artifacts, overload Amethyst Shards, or power tools.
-Do not overload Charged Amethyst.

 ### Required Resource Packs (In this order, with DWPR on top)
 - DireWolf Pack Resources (Only en_us is fully implemented rip)
 - True Dovah
 - Frostbite and Brimstone
 ### Suggested Client-side Mods
 - Sodium + Addons
 - No Telemetry
 - Figura
-- Custom Player Models
-- Chime or CIT Resewn
 - Any recipe browser mod
 - Any connected textures mod
 - Astrocraft
 - Sound Physics Perfected
 ### Full Modlist
 - Almanac
 - Appleskin